lkjy-coding/Surfer/README.md

 If you want to get help or other versions of Surfer,just visit www.acwing.com and search "lkjy"(it's better to use AcWing APP to search).

-What?You say that you can't find the way to download the AcWing APP?Just download by the QR code in https://www.acwing.com/app/version/download/index/ !
+What?You say that you can't find the way to download the AcWing APP?Just download by the QR code in https://www.acwing.com/app/version/download/index/ !But the AcWing APP is only for mobile phones!If you want to download the AcWing APP for 32-bit,just look for the instructions,if there is "32位版本" in the instructions of a version,it's the 32-bit version.